 House Crickets in San Angelo

-The house cricket was introduced into Canada and the United States in the 18th century and attracted the attention of early writers by its serenades and whimsical habit of chewing on clothes.
-House crickets are nocturnal and omnivorous, feeding readily on various foods, and are particularly attracted to liquids, especially fermented beverages such as beer or sweetened vinegar.
-House crickets are drawn to warm moist environments, seeking food and shelter within homes and structures as temperatures cool down in the fall.
+The house cricket was introduced into Canada and the United States in the 18th century and caught the attention of early writers with its musical serenades and quirky behavior of nibbling on clothes.
+These crickets are active during the night and have an omnivorous diet, readily consuming various foods.
+They show a particular fondness for liquids, especially fermented beverages like beer or sweetened vinegar.

 House Cricket Habitat

 During warm weather, house crickets typically live outdoors in areas like piles of debris, rocks, firewood, and lumber.
 In winter, they may be found in compost bins and garbage dumps, as well as seeking shelter in houses, sheds, and other structures.
 As cold weather approaches, house crickets enter homes and become active in warm areas of the house.

 These crickets are nocturnal, and their activity becomes noticeable at dusk when they start searching for food within homes.
 Homeowners may also become aware of their presence through the familiar chirping sounds made by male crickets.
 The males produce these chirping sounds by rubbing their front wings together, a behavior they use to attract females.

 House crickets do not bite or spread diseases, so they pose no direct health threat to humans.
 However, they can become a nuisance if they manage to enter a home.
 These crickets have a habit of damaging clothing, carpets, and areas covered in fabric.
 They are drawn to warmth, making them frequently found around fireplaces, kitchens, furnaces, water heaters, and basements.